Simmetrics/simmetrics/README.md

 When a cache is set it applies to the whole simplification or tokenization chain.
 The default cache has a size of two for use with `StringMetrics.compare(StringMetric, String, List<String>)` and friends.

-## Refactoring & Redesign ##

-This fork is aimed at refactoring and cleaning up the SimMetrics project.
-This is done with the following aims:

- * Support general workflow of simplification, tokenization and comparision.
- * Reduce clutter on the InterfaceSimilarityMetrics.
- * Allow caching of expensive tokenization and simplification operations.
- * Allow for easy anonymous-subclassing-style configuration.